JesConsuegra/Pentacon80/README.md

 the L39 adapter (acquired), one m4 nut and bolt (at the hardware store) to fix the lens to the barrel, a printed knob to twist the bolt, and a printed shade for the lens.
 Being a projector lens it doesn't have any coating on the lenses, so a lot of flare is being produced under sunlight.
 The shade alleviates de problem.
+It fits quite tight on the top of the lens just pressing it.
+The knob is for a standard metric M4 allen head.
+Has to be superglued to the screw.